 Our stuffing has a lot of gravy in it, so it is very juicy before we started, yours may be drier.

-If you have puff pastry you can cut hand pie size pieces and add 1-2 tablespoons of the mix into the pie, crimp with a fork and bake until the puff pastry is cooked.
+Have puff pastry?
+Cut hand pie size pieces and add 1-2 tablespoons of the mix into the pie.
+You can then crimp with a fork and bake until the puff pastry is cooked.

 Don’t forget to set the table up proper!

 Can The Casserole Be Made Ahead of Time?